17.4.2024

 PIAZZA DELLA SIGNORIA

-Standing in front of the Palazzo Vecchio, you’re already on the bustling Piazza della Signoria (Square of the Signoria), one of Florence’s most important squares.
+Standing in front of the Palazzo Vecchio, you are already on the bustling Piazza della Signoria, one of the most significant squares in Florence.
+Surrounded by historic buildings, the square features many sculptures that depict important moments in the city’s history.

 5. PALAZZO PITTI